-Two remain missing after cruise ship saves three fishermen whose boat sank in North Sea
+Search for two fishermen missing after boat sinks in North Sea

 -

-Two remain missing after cruise ship saves three fishermen whose boat sank in North Sea
+Search for two fishermen missing after boat sinks in North Sea

 The coastguard is searching for two fishermen who went missing after their boat sank in the North Sea.